Suraj-st/footfall_system/README.md

 2. Activate the python environment
 3. Run the app_pbi.py file
 4. It will open the UI and from there can run the application
+5. Via the UI can access the Power BI dashboard